Machine learning & data-driven modeling in bioengineering

 General properties of sampling distributions:

-The spread of the sampling distributions of many statistics tends to grow smaller as sample size n increases
+The spread of the sampling distributions of many statistics tends to grow smaller as sample size \(n\) increases

-Sample statistics
+Sample mean

-This means that as n increases, the better estimate μx is of μ.
+This means that as \(n\) increases, the sample mean \(\bar{X}\) is a better estimate of \(\mu\).

-When a population distribution is normal, the sampling distribution of the sample statistic is also normal, regardless of n.
+When a population distribution is normal, the sampling distribution of the sample statistic is also normal, regardless of \(n\).

-And the central limit theorem states that the sampling distribution can be approximated by a normal distribution when the sample size, n, is sufficiently large.
+And the central limit theorem states that the sampling distribution can be approximated by a normal distribution when the sample size, \(n\), is sufficiently large.

 Hypothesis Testing